nicklalone/CIST_2500/05_Probability/Day2.md

 |Heads||
 |Tails||

+What is the probability of your coin that i'll roll a Tails?

+How do we approach this?
+What is the Solution?

 ## <a id="5"></a>Experimental - MOBA Characters

 I am looking for a new character to play in a MOBA.
 There are 52 available characters.
 Looking at their capabilities, we can list them out.